Prince Whipple

-Prince Whipple (1750–1796) was an African American slave and later freedman.
-He was a soldier and a bodyguard during the American Revolution under his enslaver General William Whipple of the New Hampshire Militia who granted him his freedom after the war.
+Prince Whipple (c.
+1750–1796) was an African American slave and later freedman.
+He was a soldier and a bodyguard during the American Revolution under his slaveowner General William Whipple of the New Hampshire Militia who formally manumitted him in 1784.
 Prince is depicted in Emanuel Leutze's painting Washington Crossing the Delaware and Thomas Sully's painting Passage of the Delaware.

 Early life

 In his 1855 book Colored Patriots of the American Revolution, the nineteenth-century African-American author and abolitionist William Cooper Nell related some undocumented anecdotes about Whipple and his life:

 Prince Whipple was born in Ambou [sic], Africa, of comparatively wealthy parents.
 When about ten years of age, he was sent by them, in company with a cousin, to America to be educated.
 An elder brother had returned four years before, and his parents were anxious that their child should receive the same benefits.
 The captain who brought the two boys over proved to be a treacherous villain, and carried them to Baltimore, where he exposed them for sale, they were both purchased by Portsmouth, New Hampshire men, Prince falling to General William Whipple.
 He was emancipated during the [Revolutionary] War, was much esteemed, and was once entrusted by the General with a large sum of money to carry from Salem to Portsmouth.
 He was attacked on the road, near Newburyport, by two ruffians; one was struck with a loaded whip, the other one he shot ...
 Prince was beloved by all who knew him.
 He was also known as "Caleb Quotom" of Portsmouth, where he died leaving a widow, Dinah, a freeperson and two children.

 Prince and his brother Cuffee were sent by their parents to study in America.
 During the journey, they were kidnapped by a slave trader and sent to a prison in the Caribbean.
 Prince, his brother, and hundreds of other slaves at the prison were sold to a sea captain.
 A majority of the prisoners were sent to sugar and tobacco plantations in the West Indies and the Southern British Colonies.
 Prince and Cuffee were not among those sold in the plantations, but instead were sent to Portsmouth, New Hampshire to be house slaves.
 There they were purchased by William Whipple Jr. who was a successful businessman and owner of the slave ship that purchased the slaves from the prison.

 Prince was well liked in Portsmouth.
 As William Nell stated "He was also known as 'Caleb Quotom" of Portsmouth'" and got along well with the other slaves.
 Prince joined William as a servant in large weddings, dinners, balls, and parties held by the White population of New Hampshire and was well received.